 Varieties: There are three varieties of C. parviflorum.
 The variety "pubescens" (which means 'downy') is used to designate the larger flowered variety with its hairy stems, bract and leaves, compared to variety makasin, (Cypripedium parviflorum Salisb. var. makasin), which has smaller flowers and sparse hair on the bract, and which grows in swamps and bogs and was formerly present in the Garden (see historic photo below).
 The larger flowered variety can occur more often on upland sites, which is where it is situated in the Garden.
 The third variety, var. parviflorum is also small flowered, with less hair but has much more densely spotted or blotched sepals and petals and is more restricted in range into areas that are south and east of Minnesota, Iowa and Wisconsin.
 According to Flora of North America only this variety should be called "Lesser Yellow Lady's-slipper".

 Above: Only one or two slippers form on the top of the stem.
-The green bract behind the flower has sparse hair when young, more dense later.
+The green bract on the flower stem behind the flower has sparse hair when young, more dense later.
 The pouch of the slipper is distinctly smaller than var. pubescens, but with similar coloration.
 The twisted petals are a much deeper shade of purple than var. pubescens.

 Below: For comparison - an example of the two varieties of Greater Yellow Lady's-slipper.
 1st photo is of var. pubescens, 2nd photo is of var. makasin.
 Note the coloration and development, including the hairy stem and the green bract behind the flower are much the same as the larger variety - only the darker color of the purple-brown parts and the size is different.

-Below: 1st photo - the hairy angled seed capsule.
+Below: 1st photo - the hairy angled seed capsule with the remains of the pouch sill attached.
 2nd photo - Detail of leaf joint with the stem.
 The leaf is almost fully clasping.

 Below: A typical dense clump of variety makasin of Yellow Lady's-slipper.
 Clumps form by growth of the rhizomatous root system.